RemoteTechnologiesGroup/RemoteTech/index.md

 * All stock probe cores now have [signal processor capability](#signal-processors) so that they are affected by the communications network they are connected to.

-* The three stock antennas have been modified to make them fit the rules of RemoteTech: the Communotron 16 is now the basic [omnidirectional antenna](#omnidirectionals), the Comms DTS-M1 a short-range [dish](#dishes), and the Communotron 88-88 a medium-range dish.
+* The three stock antennas have been modified to make them fit the rules of RemoteTech: the Communotron 16 is now the basic [omnidirectional antenna](#omnidirectionals), the Comms DTS-M1 a short-range [dish](#dishes), and the Communotron 88-88 a long-range dish.

 * The Launch Stability Enhancer now acts as a land line for the rocket, allowing the player to send pre-launch commands regardless of whether any antennas are active.